Adaptive Clothing for Seniors with Disabilities: A Guide

 - A better fit for those who use wheelchairs by shortening the front of tops and adjusting waistbands and even location of pockets

-- Protects sensitive and fragile skin through specific fabric choices
+- Adaptive tops and adaptive shirts protects sensitive and fragile skin through specific fabric choices

 5 Tips for Caregivers To Help Seniors Dress Safely

 Helping an older adult get dressed requires not only patience and empathy, but an understanding of physical limitations and risks.
 But it's a whole lot easier when seniors wear adaptive clothing!

 Here are five areas for caregivers to consider when helping seniors dress:

 1. Make sure the clothing is comfortable: Older adults may have difficulty moving and putting on clothes, so it is important to ensure that whatever they wear is comfortable and not too tight-fitting.
 Look for adaptive clothing that’s designed to fit comfortably and allow for a greater range of motion.

 - Is the waistband snug but not too snug?

 - Are the wrist and ankle openings not overly tight as to impact circulation or movement?

 - Does the fabric provide breathability and stretch?

 - Is the temperature (outdoors or indoors) comfortable, and will it change soon?
 Would layers make it easier to transition to a warmer or cooler temperature?